Motivation-and-Behaviour/sleepIPD_analysis/doc/manuscript.md

 physical activity as a universal solution for improving sleep.
 We note, however, that we did not examine the these relationships in individuals with sleep disorders or other health conditions.
-Physical activity interventions may still be a useful treatment for these conditions Promoting more regular sleep may also be a useful strategy for increasing physical activity, although our results suggest a limited benefit from targeting other aspects of sleep quality.
+Physical activity interventions may still be a useful treatment for these conditions.
+Promoting more regular sleep may also be a useful strategy for increasing physical activity, although our results suggest a limited benefit from targeting other aspects of sleep quality.